3.2.2.4. Build Red Pitaya ecosystem

 export DL=$PWD/dl

 4. Download the ARM Ubuntu root environment (usually the latest) from Red Pitaya download servers.
-You can also create your own root environment following instructions in OS image build instructions.
+You can also create your root environment following the instructions in OS image build instructions.
 Correct file permissions are required for schroot to work properly.

 wget https://downloads.redpitaya.com/downloads/LinuxOS/redpitaya_ubuntu_04-oct-2021.tar.gz